 After you’ve installed Seiden CommunityPlus+ PHP, use our siteadd tool to quickly create (or remove) a PHP web server instance.
 With one command, you can build an Apache HTTP instance from a template, with a proper FastCGI configuration.
-What’s more, an advanced option lets you create a second set of php
+You can easily create multiple web server instances, each with its own PHP .ini configuration.

 *IOSYSCFG authority.
-Membership in a group with this authority isn’t enough.
+It’s not enough to have membership in a group with this authority.

-1. Install siteadd from our repository.
-You can use the Access Client Solutions (ACS) Open Source Management Tool, or the following yum command:
+Install siteadd from our repository.
+You can use the Access Client Solutions (ACS) Open Source Management Tool, or, after setting up the path, run the following yum command:

 yum install siteadd

 addsite with the desired instance name (subject to IBM i object naming rules) and the port number it should listen on.
 Choose a port that is not in use (run the NETSTAT command to find one).
 As an example, to create an Apache instance named SEIDENPHP that listens on port 8080, run this command:

 The new site will be created with server root

 /www/seidenphp/htdocs.
 You can now start the instance to see its default page.
 You can add your own PHP scripts under the htdocs subdirectory.